2b-as/sigshark/README.md

 # sigshark

-A tshark wrapper which adds TCAP (MAP/CAP) transaction tracking
+A tshark wrapper which adds TCAP (MAP/CAP) and Diameter transaction tracking/grouping

 ## Problems sigshark tries to solve

-### Sorting a pcap file by TCAP transactions
+### Sorting a pcap file by its TCAP and Diameter transactions

 If you look at pcap files captured from signaling nodes, there are many transactions running in parallel.
 This makes it difficult to